The RightToRead Journey Began in Maharashtra with 125 Schools in 3 Districts: The Beginning Of An EdTech Revolution

 In 2014, the RightToRead program was launched in 3 districts of Maharashtra.
 The initial pilot of this ed-tech project was implemented in partnership with Social Empowerment and Economic Development Society (SEEDS) in 125 schools of Aurangabad, Beed, Jalna.
 This was a stepping stone towards improving government schools students’ English reading skills in Maharashtra using technology in the classroom.
 The program was supported by Forbes Marshall Foundation and donors from overseas who are committed to improving the education system in India.
+This EdTech Revolution was surely going to transform the English literacy scenario of Maharashtra.

 What is RightToRead?